Invest in British Columbia: The BC Entrepreneur Immigration Program

 - Be under a removal order in Canada.

-Business and Work Experience
+Business and Work Experience for the BC PNP

 You must have sufficient knowledge and experience to successfully establish your proposed business in BC.
 This means you must have, at a minimum: